 Entering the Royal Rumble match at number 7, the WWF fans would get an extended look at this monster bodyguard, as he would go on to eliminate seven men (a record at that time) and run through various opponents using his size and power.
 After entering to boos, Diesel left the Rumble to some cheers, perhaps inspired by the hated Michaels contributing to his elimination.
 This was very much a taster of things to come between the pair, as for the next 18 months, their careers and storylines were inevitably intertwined.

 Eventually, the pair would make up part of a five-person Survivor Series team to take on Ramon’s ensemble of five.
-However, on this night in November, another stray Michaels superkick would be the undoing of the team, as HBK again struck Diesel instead of Razor.
+However, on this night in November, another stray Michaels superkick would be the team’s undoing, as HBK again struck Diesel instead of Razor.
 This led to Nash chasing Michaels (albeit very slowly) to the back, while fans cheered for the monster Diesel to give the proud Michaels his comeuppance.

 On the topic of the 1994 Survivor Series, this opening contest is a great snippet of the time.
 With talent such as Nash, Michaels and Hall joined by other highly skilled performers in Owen Hart, The British Bulldog, and Sean Waltman, this 20-minute contest is worth going back and viewing again.
 After the match, as Michaels grabbed his bags and ran from his former friend, HBK threw down his WWF tag title, declaring he was finished with Diesel.
 This led to the tag titles being vacated, and Nash now being without any gold.

-That would not last long, however, as also that evening, Bret Hart would lose his WWF World Title to veteran Bob Backlund in controversial circumstances.
-Three short days later, on November 26th, 1994, Backlund would defend the title against new fan-favorite Diesel at Madison Square Garden.
+However, that would not last long as also that evening, Bret Hart would lose his WWF World Title to veteran Bob Backlund in controversial circumstances.
+On November 26th, 1994, Backlund would defend the title against new fan-favorite Diesel at Madison Square Garden three short days later.
 One Jackknife Powerbomb later, Diesel was the WWF World Champion.

 Watch: Diesel defeats Bob Backlund for the WWE Championship at Madison Square Garden in only 8 seconds